 What the “bloody nose” strike is likely to accomplish is provoke North Korea into attacking either South Korea or the US in retaliation.
 Given the numerous threats made by President Trump throughout 2017 and the buildup of US forces nearby, it would be easy for Kim to assume that even a limited attack is the prelude to a larger war.
 If this was the case, he would likely respond with force to deter the US from escalating further, which would mean his removal from power and, in all likelihood, his death.
 This would likely mean attacking Seoul with the thousands of artillery pieces placed near the border, as well as launching conventional and nuclear missiles at American military targets, which even conservative estimates suggest would lead to hundreds of thousands being killed.
 Even if the limited strike is recognized for what it is, Kim would likely still launch some kind of limited reprisal as a show of strength and to avoid a potential coup.
 Overall, proposals to deter North Korea with a limited attack are more than likely to lead to disaster instead of deterrence.

-Mark Haichin is a PhD candidate with the Norman Paterson School of International Affairs at Carleton University.
+Mark Haichin is a PhD student with the Norman Paterson School of International Affairs at Carleton University.
 He has a Masters in International Relations (Research) from the London School of Economics, UK.
 He specialises in issues relating to nuclear deterrence and proliferation.
 In addition, he has strong research interests in terrorism, ethnic conflict, and international relations.